PalePrime/eita10/README.md

 Don't spend too much time on this, you will pick up most of what is needed through examples.
 Just keep in mind that the links are here for reference.

-## Updates and new material

-During the course there will be updates and additions to the material published here.
-Just issue the following command to bring your local copy up to date:

-    git pull
-    git submodule update

 ## Suggestions, issues, etc

-Please use the Q&A section on the course Canvas page https://canvas.education.lu.se/courses/17247/discussion_topics/189854 as the main means of reporting problems, suggesting improvements, helping each other out with tips and tricks etc.
+Please use the Q&A section on the course Canvas page as the main means of reporting problems, suggesting improvements, helping each other out with tips and tricks etc.